 - For a quick and easy dessert — dip blueberries into Greek yogurt and freeze

 Bananas are the most popular fruit in America (too bad they aren’t red, white, or blue).
-Bananas contain essential vitamins that provide natural energy and the best part?
+Do bananas contain essential vitamins that provide natural energy and the best part?
 They don’t need to be dressed up!
 A plain banana with a slab of nut butter is an awesome snack as bananas provide a lasting energy boost without the common crash.
 One medium banana has 105 calories and is loaded with electrolyte potassium (422 grams) so keep them close.
 Ways to incorporate bananas in your meals:

 - Spread nut butter for on top for a protein packed snack